Blog/Braverse/💎Collector & Product

 Braverse uses a tiered rarity system that should feel familiar if you've collected any modern TCG: a run of standard rarities for the base set, then a smaller pool of premium "Secret" alt-art versions for collectors to chase.

-Here's the ladder, from most common to rarest:
+Here's the ladder, roughly from most common to rarest:

 Standard rarities, from Common to Extra Rare

-The first six tiers - Common (C) through Extra Rare (EXR) - make up the "regular" cards of a set.
-These are the cards you build decks with.
+The everyday tiers - Common (C) through Ultra Rare (UR), plus the special Extra Rare (EXR) - make up the cards you actually build decks with.
 A few things worth knowing:

 Secret rarities and alt-art chase cards